LOGO

 I’d cycled Izoard before, but it was the perfect location to end a successful 5 day visit to many of the highest climbs in the south French Alps.

-As the map below shows, I initially started of Col de Montgenèvre – but changed my mind given all the traffic.
+As the map below shows, I initially started up Col de Montgenèvre – but changed my mind given all the traffic.
 The route sucks — and I later drove it and the Italian side is perhaps even worse, with tunnels and construction and trucks, etc. Easyish Cols linking countries should often be approached with caution. eg. Simplonpass, Brunnerpass, etc